|

 Joey Crane, 20, and his brother Bobby, 17, were driving from Danville, California, to Los Angeles in the family’s SUV for a vacation at the beach.
 Suddenly the tread peeled off the right rear tire.
 Joey lost control of the vehicle.
 It rolled over and Bobby was killed.
 The official report concluded that the tread came off the tire because the tire was under-inflated.
 But Joey claimed he had put air in the tires right before the trip.

 We determined that the tire only had 2000 miles on it and had been fully inflated when the accident took place.
-The accident itself had caused the tire to lose pressure.
-We also learned that the tire was actually 14 years old, although it looked new.
-We found research indicating that tires oxidize over time and that, after six years, tires are unsafe and prone to detreading.
+It was the accident itself that had caused the tire to lose pressure.
+We also learned that, that though the tire looked almost new, the tire was actually 14 years old.
+We found research indicating that tires oxidize over time and that, after six years, tires are unsafe and prone to detreading, regardless of how few miles they’ve accumulated.

 Firestone agreed to a confidential settlement days before the trial was to begin.